 Readers can learn how to make many kinds of silhouette and read about the lives of the artists who made them.
 All the projects make use of easily-available modern materials.

-Some of the artists referred to are Hubert Leslie (illustrated here) John Miers, August Edouart and Isabella Beetham.
+Some of the artists referred to are Hubert Leslie (see sample), John Miers, August Edouart and Isabella Beetham.

 Basic projects include capturing shadows with a lamp and the turning them into silhouettes.
-More advanced projects include painted silhouettes (such as the one illustrated here) caricature and full-length silhouettes.
+More advanced projects include painted silhouettes (see sample), caricature and full-length silhouettes.
 There is also advice on how to frame and display your silhouettes.

 Silhouette Secrets is a one-hour TV documentary, presented by Charles Burns, about the art and history of silhouette cutting.
 The film is a journey back in time.
 The viewer is taken from the present day, back to the nineteenth century.
 En route we meet a World War I silhouette war artist and the Victorian artist August Edouart, the Frenchman who introduced the French word “silhouette” into the English language.